Our Game Officers

 What to do when you see our Game Officers

-Whether you are a hunter or not, you may come across our Game Officers in the field.
-An officer may not always wear a uniform, but they will always display their official identification.
+Members of the community may come across our Game Officers in various locations across Victoria, including State Parks, National Parks, wetlands and private properties.
+Our Game Officers may not always wear a uniform, but they will always carry their official identification.

 Game Officers and members of Victoria Police may stop and search any vehicle or boat to carry out inspections.
-They may also seize any game or wildlife or any equipment that has been used in the commission of an alleged offence, including firearms, boats and vehicles.
+They may also seize any game, wildlife or any equipment that has been used in an alleged offence, including firearms, boats and vehicles.

 Our Game Officers are equipped with modern technology and operational equipment that assists them in performing their regulatory functions, including: